Summer Ceramic Sculpture: Expressive Vessels, Forms and Environments

 - Four weekly hours of optional open studio time for participants to focus on building their projects and receiving additional support from the instructor

-Workshops are offered consecutively during the year and fall for those engaged in longer-term projects.
+- Workshops are offered consecutively throughout the year for those engaged in longer-term projects.

-Tools for building your work are provided.
+- Tools for building work are provided.
 Participants are invited to bring their own hand tools as desired.

 Firing fees and material costs are calculated by volume and will be charged at the end of each session.